Altinn/altinn-studio-docs/content/teknologi/altinnstudio/changelog/app-nuget/v4/breaking-changes.md

 2. Update Dockerfile to use .Net 5 images

-    In the `App` folder you will also find the Dockerfile
+    In the root of the application repository you will find the Dockerfile

     Update build image by replacing